DiegoRenner/HelmholtzTransmissionProblemBEM/README.md

     <refraction inside> <refraction outside> <wavenumber>
     <#panels> <order of quadrature rule> <outputfile>
 ~~~
-The resulting file will contain the value of $k$ in the first column.
+The resulting file will contain the value of k in the first column.
-Then the singular values and their first two derivatives at $k$ will be listed from smallest to largest in the columns.
+Then the singular values and their first two derivatives at k will be listed from smallest to largest in the columns.
 The singular values and their derivatives occupy three neighboring columns.
 The final three columns will contain the value of the root, the value of the first derivative at the root and the number of iterations taken to find the root in the interval between the current and the next evaluation point.
 If no root was found these three columns will contain <tt>NAN</tt>.